 - How to get to Children’s Peace Monument Hiroshima: Genbaku Dome-mae Tram Stop

 There are two main types of okonomiyaki.
 Okonomiyaki from Hiroshima and Okonomiyaki from Osaka.
 And they are very different and you owe it to yourself to try both.
 Trust me.
-And then let us know what your favourite is.
-Here’s our guide to Okonomiyaki in Hiroshima.
+And then let us know what your favorite is.

 Hiroshima has an entire village, Okonomi Mura dedicated to providing Okonomiyaki.
 Well, it’s 25 food stalls spread across three floors of a building, where individual owners offer their okonomiyaki recipes.

 Find Okonomi Mura on our Hiroshima things to do map and head off there.
-The entrance is off Chuo-dori – opposite the white Parco shopping centre.
+The entrance is off Chuo-dori – opposite the white Parco shopping center.